magepages/mpdocs/docs/seo-ultimate/user-guide.rst

 5. Crosslinks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Crosslinks play a certain popular role to link between sites, as sort of indispensable bridge leading users to the variety of similar product that customer might have further interested to know more, which would bring a great change increasing purchasing rate significantly.
+Crosslinks play a certain popular role to link between sites, as sort of indispensable bridge leading users to the variety of similar product that customer may have further interested to know more, which definitely brings such great chances increasing purchasing rate significantly.

 **5.1 Crosslink general configuration**